 At an early age, my mother introduced me to the wonderful world of skincare.
 Around bedtime, we would meet in her bathroom and she would apply cleanser and creams to her face and mine.
 To this day, I cherish the memory of our ritual and I have stuck to it ever since.
 All these years later, when I compare myself to others in my age bracket, I realize just how much it was worth the (minimal) effort.

-If, at this point, you are wondering why I am going on about skincare, allow me to explain.
+If, at this point, you are wondering why I am going on skincare, allow me to explain.
 It was a love for skin that brought me to makeup.
 In taking care of my own skin and making recommendations for others, I found my path to makeup.
 A path that always highlights beautiful skin.
-Your clients will not only see you as a resource for all things make up, they will see you as a resource for all their skincare needs as well.
-Now, I am not suggesting that you run out and become an esthetician, unless of course you want to, I am simply suggesting you make the knowledge of your skin type and others, an active area of interest.
+Your clients will not only see you as a resource for all things make-up, but they will also see you as a resource for all their skincare needs as well.
+Now, I am not suggesting that you run out and become an esthetician unless of course, you want to, I am simply suggesting you make the knowledge of your skin type and others, an active area of interest.

 You don’t need to know every product under the sun.
 You just need to have a basic knowledge of the skin types and you’ll easily be able to guide your clients to products perfect for them.
 Here is a basic routine you should consider trying.
 And it is a perfect one to recommend to a new client.

 First, everyone needs to cleanse his or her skin.
 Dirt and debris collect on our faces even when we don’t leave the house.
 For combination and oily skin, a gel cleanser might be the perfect option to lift away the debris and excess oils.
 For normal, dry, and sensitive skin, a cream cleanser will clean the palette and leave skin fresh and hydrated.